MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-recordings/fetch-id.md

 > [!NOTE]
 > The meeting ID for scheduled meetings may expire in some days if it's unused.
 It can be revived by using the meeting URL to join the meeting.
 For more information about meeting expiration timeline for different meeting types, see [meeting expiration](/microsoftteams/limits-specifications-teams#meeting-expiration).

-To obtain meeting ID and organizer ID for fetching the transcript, choose one of the two ways:
+To obtain meeting ID and organizer ID for fetching the recording, choose one of the two ways:

 - [Subscribe to change notifications](#subscribe-to-change-notifications)
 - [Use Bot Framework](#use-bot-framework-to-get-meeting-id-and-organizer-id)